FERTILIZER REGULATORY POLICIES AND IMPLEMENTING GUIDELINES

 l Download l

-The first guidebook on “FPA Pesticide Regulatory Policies and the Implementing Guidelines and Procedures “ came out in October, 1985.
-After about ten (10) years of implementation, a number of problems had cropped up concerning the practicability and/or ambiguity of some of its provisions, certain difficulties encountered by the Authority in pursuing its mandate, as well as in coping with the rapid changes and development in the pesticide industry.
-In the main context these provided the reasons for the revision and updating of this document.
+Interestingly, the second edition of these guidelines came out in December 2001.
+After about eighteen years of implementation, a number of problems had cropped up concerning the practicality and/or ambiguity of some of its provisions, certain difficulties encountered by the Authority in pursuing its mandate, as well as in coping with the rapid changes and development in the pesticide industry.